 Do you absolutely adore children and babies?
-Then perhaps being a pediatric nurse practitioner or family nurse practitioner is your best bet.
+Then perhaps being a pediatric nurse practitioner or family nurse practitioner would be a fulfilling role.
+Do you feel rewarded and valued by helping our older patients?
+Then think about becoming a gerontological nurse practitioner or adult-gerontology acute care nurse practitioner.
 Does the idea of learning more about what makes a person tick feel like your calling?
-A psychiatric nurse practitioner might just be the job for you.
-There are lots of different nurse practitioner specialties, so give some thought to the kind of nursing that truly excites you.
-If you choose something you enjoy, you’ll have way more fun and a longer career being the best nurse practitioner you can be.
+Then being a psychiatric nurse practitioner might just be the job for you!
+There are a lot of different nurse practitioner specialties, so give some thought to the kind of nursing that truly excites you.
+If you choose a specialty area you already enjoy, you’ll have way more fun and a longer more successful career.

 Where you work can make all the difference.
-If a hospital job in Chicago sounds daunting, but a smaller hospital sounds interesting, consider making your way to a rural area that desperately needs emergency nurse practitioners.
+If a hospital job in Chicago sounds daunting, but a hospital in a smaller city or town sounds appealing, consider making your way to a rural area that desperately needs emergency nurse practitioners.
 Different locations will need certain types of NPs, so decide where you want to live and have a look at the NP job openings available.
 Basing your job on location may make your specialty decision much easier.

-The truth is, your local hospital only needs, for instance, so many neonatal nurse practitioners or emergency nurse practitioners.
-If you aren’t interested in competing with other NPs for job positions, then factor this into your area of specialty for something with less competition, like an FNP who can open their own practice.
+The truth is, your local hospital only needs a set number of – for example – neonatal nurse practitioners or emergency nurse practitioners.
+If you aren’t interested in competing with other NPs for job positions, then factor this into your area of specialty for something with less competition, like an FNP (after rocking that board exam).
+Plus, FNPs can open their own practice!
 Of course, landing a better job starts with being the smartest of the applicants that apply, and that begins with better studying habits.
-Picmonic can help you study with pathways that correlate to your schooling, and will help you retain up to 331 percent more information than just learning with NP flash cards (crazy, right?!)
-Sign up for a free trial today to see for yourself!
+Picmonic can help you study with Playlists that correlate to your schooling, and help you retain up to 331 percent more information than just learning with NP flash cards.
+Picmonic continues to support graduate level APRN education (you are reading this blog post now, right?), so sign up for a free Picmonic trial today to see for yourself!

-Do you have an idea of what kind of money you’d like to make?
-Salaries vary within the nurse practitioner community, though in general, nurse practitioners make an average of $100,000 a year, but wages go up or down depending on the area of practice, such as with pediatric nurse practitioners, who can make around $80,000 a year.
-Deciding the kind of salary you would like to make and choosing that way could make finding your nurse practitioner specialty much easier.
+Do you have a target income you’d like or need to earn?
+According to the U.S. Bureau of Labor Statistics the 2020 median pay for nurse anesthetists, nurse midwives and nurse practitioners in 2018 was $113,930 (or $54.78 per hour).
+In general, though, salaries vary within the nurse practitioner community, with an average of $100,000 a year, but wages go up or down depending on the area of practice, such as with pediatric nurse practitioners, who can make around $80,000 a year.
+Deciding the kind of salary you want to earn, researching cost of living where you’d like to work, and committing to your plan can make finding your nurse practitioner specialty much easier.

 With so many interesting nurse practitioner specialties, it can be difficult to narrow it down to just one.
-Picmonic can help you carve out some time by helping you learn faster with our mnemonic visual study guides that use fun stories and characters to boost retention, all while making studying more enjoyable with features like a daily quiz that’s tailor-made just for you, based on the facts you need to know!
+Np study guides can be hard to find, but Picmonic can be a great tool to use.
+Picmonic can help you carve out some time by allowing you learn faster with our mnemonic visual study guides that use fun stories and characters to boost retention, all while making studying more enjoyable with features like a daily quiz tailor-made just for you, based on the facts you need to know!
 Sign up for a free trial today!